Skip to main content

 })

-mode: "multi-turn" keeps the conversation going after each response. llmAgent automatically includes userInterfaceTools, so the agent can interact with users without extra setup.
+mode: "multi-turn" keeps the conversation going after each response. llmAgent automatically includes ui_notify, but not the full userInterfaceTools set.
+Add userInterfaceTools explicitly if your agent needs ui_prompt or ui_ping.

 3